What Is Passive Liveness Detection & Why You Need It

 Before you can evaluate any software, you need a clear picture of what you’re trying to protect against.
 Are you primarily concerned with stopping bot accounts during sign-up, or are you trying to prevent sophisticated fraud in high-value transactions?
 Your answer will shape your priorities.
 When you start comparing solutions, two of the most important metrics to consider are the False Acceptance Rate (FAR) and the False Rejection Rate (FRR).
 These figures help you understand a system’s liveness detection accuracy.
 FAR tells you how often the system incorrectly accepts a fraud attempt, while FRR shows how often it incorrectly rejects a legitimate user.
 Finding a solution with low rates for both is key to securing your platform without frustrating your real customers.

-Test for Performance and Integration
+Test for Performance and Seamless Integration

 A powerful security tool is only effective if it works seamlessly with your existing systems and is easy for your customers to use.
 The best solutions use passive liveness detection to confirm a person’s presence from a simple selfie, without asking them to follow complex instructions.
 This creates a smooth, frictionless experience that doesn’t get in the way of what your user is trying to do.
 Look for software that offers robust API support for easy integration.
 It’s also wise to dig into the technology itself.
 The most advanced systems use a combination of checks, like skin texture analysis and micro-expressions detection, to provide the highest level of anti-spoofing security.
 Always ask for a demo or trial period to test the software’s performance in a real-world setting.